Load Management & Comfort

 Most people don't know what their bag weighs and underestimate it.
 A laptop, charger, water bottle, lunch, jacket, notebook, and phone is routinely 6–8 kg in a commuter backpack.
 Above 5–6 kg, harness quality starts mattering significantly.
 Above 8 kg, an unsupported harness causes detectable shoulder fatigue within an hour.
 The threshold where weight starts affecting posture is lower than most people expect, and it arrives faster on a bad harness than a good one.

 Weigh the bag once, fully loaded, on a kitchen scale.
 Most people are surprised by the number.
 Then test the carry: if you find yourself shifting the bag every 15 minutes, the harness isn't transferring weight properly; if you feel pressure on your trapezius muscles after 30 minutes, the shoulder straps are sitting too far from your body; if you lean forward when the bag is on, the load is too far from your spine.
-Each is a signal — they indicate either a harness problem, a packing problem, or both.
+Each is a signal, indicating either a harness problem, a packing problem, or both.
 Solving the problem usually beats reducing the weight.

 Key takeaways